ChangSuBiostats/scMultiMap/README.md

 ## scMultiMap_analysis for reproducibility

-To reproduce the analysis in  [Cell-type-specific mapping of enhancer and target genes from single-cell multimodal data](https://www.biorxiv.org/content/10.1101/2024.09.24.614814v1), please visit our dedicated GitHub repository containing the source code used in the paper: [scMultiMap_analysis](https://github.com/ChangSuBiostats/scMultiMap_analysis).
+To reproduce the analysis in scMultiMap article, please visit our dedicated GitHub repository containing the source code used in the paper: [scMultiMap_analysis](https://github.com/ChangSuBiostats/scMultiMap_analysis).

 ## Contact us

 For issues or feature requests, please visit [GitHub Issues](https://github.com/ChangSuBiostats/scMultiMap/issues).
+If an issue remains unanswered for a while, you are welcome to email the maintainer at chang.su@emory.edu.

-## Reference and Updates
+## Updates

-Chang Su, Dongsoo Lee, Peng Jin and Jingfei Zhang.
-(2024).
-[Cell-type-specific mapping of enhancer and target genes from single-cell multimodal data](https://www.biorxiv.org/content/10.1101/2024.09.24.614814v1).
-Accepted in principle by *Nature Communications*.
+[04/26/2026] Published at Nature Communications.

 [![GitHub Repo](https://img.shields.io/badge/GitHub-Repo-blue.svg)](https://github.com/ChangSuBiostats/scMultiMap)
 [![DOI](https://zenodo.org/badge/926214227.svg)](https://doi.org/10.5281/zenodo.14948456)